JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 ![Cell Ratio Mesh Detection](Figures/MCNP/CellRatioMesh.png)

 - Treat mesh cells as independent
-- CU card: bins tally by cell of interaction
+- U card: bins tally by cell of interaction
 - Allows investigation of where detections originate

 *The novel functionality is the treatment of the mesh as independent cells.
-The CU card on the detector creates bins based on the cell where the interacting particle was generated.
-By setting the parameters of the CU card to the cells in the mesh, we can investigate how each cell influences the detector.
-Currently the main limit to resolution of this method is the number of cells you can use on certain cards such as the CU card.*
+The U card on the detector creates bins based on the cell where the interacting particle was generated.
+By setting the parameters of the U card to the cells in the mesh, we can investigate how each cell influences the detector.
+Currently the main limit to resolution of this method are the number of cells you can use on the U card.*

-## Cell clouds
+## Cell influence clouds

 ![Cell Clouds](Figures/MCNP/CellClouds.png)